open-formulieren/open-forms-sdk/README.npm.md

 The Open Forms SDK is the frontend to the [Open Forms backend][backend].
 We publish it as both an NPM library of components and pre-built [Docker image][docker].

 The documentation is available [online][docs].
-Note that the SDK documentation is currently lacking.
+The SDK documentation is available in our Storybook.
-We're planning to publish Storybook documentation soon.

 ## Audience

-The target audience for this library is developers who want to compose their own version of the SDK without forking the repository.
+The target audience for this library is developers who want to embed the SDK into their own frontend bundles, and users that may want to use our SDK implementation in their storybook for documentation and visual regression testing.

-Open Forms is developed as a white-label application, including the SDK.
-While the UI components are fairly generic, there are more organization/theme-specific layouts possible, requiring significant markup changes.

-Rather than exposing and maintaining complex options for UI-component customization, we decided to publish the SDK as a library so that (experienced) developers can replace components as they need.

 ## Usage

 The package exports two ways to use the library:

-1. Importing and composing the invididual modules (ESM)
+1. Importing and composing the invididual modules (ESM, recommended)
-2. Importing the library as a whole
+2. Importing the library as a whole (ESM or UMD bundle)

 The former approach allows more fine-grained control and should exclude code/dependencies that aren't used and result in smaller builds, while the latter gives you the public API as it would be